-First up, we have Ashley Emuka, whom you may remember as the winner of the Global Health Program Field Experience Scholarship.
+First up, we have Ashley Emuka, whom you may remember as one of the winners of the Global Health Program Field Experience Scholarship.
 Ashley traveled to Cambodia this summer with Alternative Breaks at UCSD.
 We asked Ashley…..

 What was your most memorable moment during your field experience?